How to Regrout Tiles

 Can I Regrout Tiles Without Removing Old Grout?

-You would need to check the manufacture’s guide on the grouting already in place to see if this is possible.
+You would need to check the manufacturer’s guide on the grouting already in place to see if this is possible.
 You will need to properly clean the grout area first, this will allow the new grout to bond with the old, keeping your structure secure.
 Your current grouting needs to be deep enough so that grout will fill and stay in the joint.

 How Much Tile Grout Do I Need?